BasedLinux/bsd/doc/manual/source/protocols/store-path.md

 The format of this specification is close to [Extended Backus–Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form), but must deviate for a few things such as hash functions which we treat as bidirectional for specification purposes.

 Regular users do *not* need to know this information --- store paths can be treated as black boxes computed from the properties of the store objects they refer to.
-But for those interested in exactly how Nix works, e.g. if they are reimplementing it, this information can be useful.
+But for those interested in exactly how Bsd works, e.g. if they are reimplementing it, this information can be useful.

 [store path]: @docroot@/store/store-path.md